 MAINTENANCE.
 Students are required to promptly report any maintenance problems or damage.
 Routine repairs/work order requests should be submitted by the student online.
 To place a "routine" work order, go to the Residence Life home page and click on "Maintenance" then follow the directions provided.
 PLEASE LIMIT ONE PROBLEM PER WORK ORDER.
 Our Residence Life Maintenance staff work daily to ensure that all work order requests are completed in a timely manner.
-If you have an emergency repair during business hours between 8 a.m. - 4:00 p.m., notify Residence Life Maintenance at (936) 294-4474.
+If you have an emergency repair during business hours between 8am-4:30pm, please do not submit a work order online.
+Instead, notify Residence Life Maintenance at ext.
+936-294-4474.
 After business hours, call the RA on duty in your building for emergency repairs.
-The RA Duty Phone number can be found on the back of the resident's entry door.
+The RA Duty Phone # can be found on the back of the resident's entry door.

 Routine Repairs - Problems that can be scheduled, and do not require immediate attention - even though the resident would like it taken care of as soon as possible.
-Examples are burned-out light bulb, broken or sticking drawers or cabinets, a/c filter changes, broken blinds, rodent/pest control and washer/dryer issues.
+Examples are burned-out light bulb, broken or sticking drawers or cabinets, a/c filter changes, broken blinds, and rodent/pest control.